Facioscapulohumeral muscular dystrophy: Two ends of a disease spectrum

-FSHD1 and FSHD2 have been traditionally viewed as separate entities with distinct genetic causes (albeit, the downstream genetic mechanisms merge).
+FSHD1 and FSHD2 have traditionally been viewed as separate entities with distinct genetic causes (although the downstream genetic mechanisms merge).
 Alternatively, the genetic causes of FSHD1 and FSHD2 can be viewed as risk factors, each contributing to an FSHD disease spectrum.
 An affected individual may have contributions from both.
 For example, in those with FSHD2, although they have do not have a 4qA allele with D4Z4 repeat number less than 11, they still have one less than 30 (shorter than the upper limit seen in the general population), suggesting that a large number of D4Z4 repeats can prevent the effects of an SMCHD1 mutation.
 Further studies may be needed to determine the upper limit of D4Z4 repeats in FSHD2.

-In those with FSHD1 and FSHD2, that is, having 10 or fewer repeats with an adjacent 4qA allele and an SMCHD1 mutation, the disease manifests more severely, illustrating that the effects of each mutation are additive.
+In those with FSHD1 and FSHD2, with 10 or fewer repeats with an adjacent 4qA allele and an SMCHD1 mutation, the disease manifests more severely, illustrating that the effects of each mutation are additive.
 A combined FSHD1/FSHD2 presentation is most common in those with 9–10 repeats.
 A possible explanation is that a sizable portion of the general population has 9–10 repeats with difficult-to-detect or no disease.
-The additive effect of an SMCHD1 mutation, symptoms may be severe enough to make a diagnosis.
+The additive effect of an SMCHD1 mutation may be severe enough to make a diagnosis.
 The 9–10 repeat size can be considered as an overlap zone between FSHD1 and FSHD2.